miso-lims/miso-lims/changes/fix_samplesheet_empty_partition.md

-Fixed a null pointer exception when generating a sample sheet from the Edit Run page for a run with an empty lane/partition
+Fixed "Download Fail" error when generating a sample sheet from the Edit Run page for a run with an empty lane/partition.